mmkal/cooperbara/docs/reference.md

 Implicit labels that can be used/exposed:

   - COPYBARA_CONTEXT_REFERENCE: Requested reference.
-For example if copybara is invoked as `copybara copy.bara.sky workflow master`, the value would be `master`.
+For example if cooperbara is invoked as `cooperbara cooper.bara.sky workflow master`, the value would be `master`.
   - COPYBARA_LAST_REV: Last reference that was migrated
   - COPYBARA_CURRENT_REV: The current reference being migrated
   - COPYBARA_CURRENT_REV_DATE_TIME: Date & time for the current reference being migrated in ISO format (Example: "2011-12-03T10:15:30+01:00")